clerk/clerk-nextjs-app-quickstart/README.md

 To run the example locally, you need to:

-1. Sign up for a Clerk account at [https://clerk.com](https://dashboard.clerk.com/sign-up?utm_source=DevRel&utm_medium=docs&utm_campaign=templates&utm_content=clerk-nextjs-app-quickstart).

-2. Go to the [Clerk dashboard](https://dashboard.clerk.com?utm_source=DevRel&utm_medium=docs&utm_campaign=templates&utm_content=clerk-nextjs-app-quickstart) and create an application.

-3. Set the required Clerk environment variables as shown in [the example `env.local.example` file](./.env.local.example).

-4. `npm install` the required dependencies.
+1. `npm install` the required dependencies.
 You may need to use `--force` to handle dependency issues from the React release candidate.

-5. `npm run dev` to launch the development server.
+1. `npm run dev` to launch the development server.
+1. Select the "Sign in" button in the top-right corner of the app's homepage.

 ## Learn more